w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 :::

+This is a common attack.
 The clipboard memory is that memory on you computer dedicated to copy-paste operations.
 There is malicious software that can be remotely installed on your computer and that can detect when a cryptocurrency address is copied.
 For example, you want to send funds to Address A (belonging to you) but after copying address A a malicious software swaps that address with Address B (belonging to an attacker).
 If you do not check the receiver address before signing the funds will be lost.

+### Corrupted Website

+This is a common attack that can happen if your extension is genuine, but the website (dApp) it is connected with is corrupted.
+In this scenario you want to perform Extrinsic A on the website, which will send Extrinsic B to the extension for signature.
+In this case the extension will show Extrinsic
+B. If you are using a Ledger device you have a second layer of verification, is it will also display Extrinsic B. In this case it is more difficult to spot the attack and it is up to the user to know the extrinsic that was created on the website in the first place.

 ### Corrupted Polkadot-JS Browser Extension